lchiluka/SEM-UI/Sem_UI_Steps.md

   conda update streamlit

 ### Step 4
-Install all required libraries using the PIP command like below:
+Install all required libraries using the PIP command For this project, Please install the below library

 - **Install Office365-REST-Python-Client**
 - **Command:**